 Continue your way along some gorgeous narrow street until you arrive at the statue of D. Afonso III, who conquered the Moors in the 13th century.
 Opposite, you’ll find the Convento de Nossa Senhora da Assunção (Our Lady of Assumption), which houses the Faro Museu Municipal (Municipal Museum) or, in full, the Infante Dom Henrique Archaeological Museum.
 The collection of oil-based paintings and Roman mosaics is well worth a visit, as is the museum’s peaceful cloister garden.
 Make your way to the old town’s third gate Arco do Repouso with its built-in chapel Nossa Senhora do Repouso.

 The marina is located in between the Faro historic centre and the 60 km (37 mi) wide Ria Formosa Natural Park.
 These wetlands encompass an area of about 18 000 hectares (a little under 45 000 acres) and are protected from the ocean by 5 barrier-islands and 2 peninsulas.
 It’s the perfect starting point to discover the beauty of this natural wonder and its biodiversity.
 Exploring this fragile ecosystem with its sandbanks, marshes and saltwater lagoons on a boat tour is one of the top things to do in Faro.
 Visit some of the inhabited barrier islands with pristine beaches, such as the ones at Ilha Deserta (Deserted Island) and Cabo de Santa Maria (the most southerly point of Portugal).
-Make sure to bring binoculars so you can spot migratory birds like flamingos and spoonbills.
+Make sure that your beach vacation packing list includes a pair of binoculars so you can spot migratory birds like flamingos and spoonbills.

 The new part of Faro is surprisingly charming, mainly thanks to the beautifully patterned streets dotted with terraces.
 Many locals like to shop and relax here too so it doesn’t feel touristy.

-– Creep out in the Chapel of Bones
+Creep out in the Chapel of Bones in Faro

 You’ll soon reach the most macabre Faro attraction: The 18th century Igreja do Carmo church with its Capela dos Ossos (Chapel of Bones).
 Walls of skulls, perfectly aligned, cover the walls of this bone chapel.
 The skeletons belong to monks who once lived in Faro but whose remains were exhumed to create space at the cemetery.
 This is by far one of the most unusual things to do in Faro.